patjm1992/stegosaurus/README.md

-#stegosaurus
+# stegosaurus

 A CLI [steganography tool](https://en.wikipedia.org/wiki/Steganography) written in Python.
-It packs your message in the least significant bits of the pixels in your image.
+It packs your message in the least significant bits of the pixels of an image.

-# Usage
+## Usage

 The CLI is pretty simple.
 You're either hiding a message or you're extracting a message from an image (the message will be printed to STDOUT).